kosmalex/tiny_processor/README.md

 |spi_data | data |
 |alu_res | data |

-The three main components of the SPI module are the FSM, the counter `NB` that indicates how many bytes have been received or sent, the shift register that buffers the data that are about to be sent or that being received and the phase-shift (`PS`) single bit register.
+The three main components of the SPI module are the FSM, the counter `NB` that indicates how many bytes have been received or sent, the shift register that buffers the data that is about to be sent or received and the phase-shift single bit register `PS`.

 #### FSM